Creosote: Ancient Desert Shrub That Smells Like Rain

 Until we take time to really look, how little we know of the intricate lives of the plant and animal beings that surround us.
 Even in our urban cocoons, we are woven within complex ecosystems exquisitely adapted to our local soils, light, moisture and temperatures.
 On a cellular level we are in vibration with these qualities of place in every moment.
 Only our busy minds take us away from this direct knowing.
 What lessons do they have for us to thrive and adapt to change?

-Hardy Pleistocene Invader
+Creosote is a Hardy Pleistocene Invader

 At the end of the last Ice Age, about 11,000 years ago, as the climate became warmer and drier, the junipers who used to inhabit the lower regions of the Southwest retreated to the nearby mountains, and creosote appeared on the scene.
 During this period this hardy invader shrub rapidly colonized after unknown long distance carriers (possibly migrating plovers) brought the seeds north from Argentina.
 Even hardy creosote would not have been able to come directly north across the wet tropical forest of Central America.
 Today creosote, Larrea tridentata, is a dominant or co-dominant member of most plant communities in the Mohave, Sonoran, and Chihuahuan Deserts.

-Ancient Growth Rings
+Creosote Ancient Growth Rings

 This hardy drought tolerant perennial may be the oldest living plant in North America.